pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 ### Run

-To launch the installation, you will first need to log in to the distribution host for the Pryv docker images.
-You should have received a json file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.
+To launch the installation, you will first need to authenticate with the distribution host to retrieve the Pryv.io docker images.
+You should have received a JSON file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.

 To log in, type:

     $ cat pryv-docker-key.json | docker login -u _json_key --password-stdin https://eu.gcr.io

-or for older docker engine
+or for an older docker engine

     $ docker login -u _json_key -p "$(cat pryv-docker-key.json)" https://eu.gcr.io